pmourelle/teamsim/README.md

 For backend I'm resting my nuts over django and its super-ergo-awesome admin.
 Same for auth.
 Ergo, oauth would be better?

 See you around.

 Ergo.

+### Note
+This is a remake of a previous old work that never saw the light called 'TeamSim and nazis on sharks'.
+Hopefully, this version will be better.